v3io/tutorials/demos/gpu/README.md

 The following prerequisites must be met to successfully run the RAPIDS demo tutorials (**demos/rapids**):

-- Your environment has one or more GPUs with the [NVIDIA Pascal](https://www.nvidia.com/en-us/geforce/products/10series/architecture/) architecture or better and [compute capability](https://developer.nvidia.com/cuda-gpus) 6.0+.
+- Your environment has one or more GPUs with the [NVIDIA Pascal](https://www.nvidia.com/en-us/geforce/products/10series/architecture/) architecture or better and [CUDA](https://developer.nvidia.com/cuda-gpus) 6.0+.
 - At least one GPU resource has been configured for the parent Jupyter Notebook service (**Common Parameters > Resources > GPU > Limit**).
   See also the [GPU Resources Note](#gpu-resources-note).
 - The Jupyter Notebook service from which the code is executed uses the **"Jupyter Full Stack with GPU"** flavor.